Cats and dogs commonly suffer from upset digestive systems causing vomiting or diarrhea, or both.

 - Part 6: Recognizing the Warning Signs of Dog Diarrhea

 - Part 7: Blood in the Diarrhea — And What It Means

 - Part 8: How Cobalamin Injections May Help With Diarrhea

 - Part 9: Long-Term Diarrhea in Dogs and Cats

 - Part 10: Common Infections That Can Cause Diarrhea in Puppies

 Part 1: The Workings of Your Pet’s Digestive System

 To better understand the causes of a cat or dog’s vomiting or diarrhea, it’s useful to have a general idea of your pet’s digestive system and how it works.

-The digestive system has the very important job of keeping your pet hydrated by bringing water into the body and supplying your pet with nutrients from food.
+The digestive system has the important job of keeping your dog or cat hydrated by bringing water into the body and supplying your pet with nutrients from food.